Formal Verification for JavaScript Regular Expressions: a Proven Semantics and its Applications (Extended Version): Formal Verification of the PikeVM Matching Algorithm

 Finally, we can prove that PikeVM returns the same result as the ECMAScript specification (\Autoref{thm:pikevm_final}) by first proving that PikeVM returns a result of PikeTree (\Autoref{thm:pikevm_trc}), where $\trc$ represents the transitive reflexive closure of a small-step relation.

 \begin{theorem}[PikeVM to PikeTree execution] $\forall\: \insub{r},\: \inp,\: \treecont,\: \result.\;$\\ $\booltree{[\areg{\re{\subreg}}]}{\inp}{\canexit}{\treecont} \wedge {}$ $\pikevmstar{\pvsinit{\inp}}{\pvsfinal{\result}}{\compilation{\subreg}} \implies$ $\piketreestar{\ptsinit{\treecont}{\inp}}{\ptsfinal{\result}}$ \end{theorem} \begin{theorem}[PikeVM correctness theorem] $\forall\: \iswf{\subreg_w},\: \inp,\: \result.\;$\\ $\insub{\tolinden{\subreg_w}} \wedge$ $\pikevmstar{\pvsinit{\inp}}{\pvsfinal{\result}}{\compilation{\tolinden{\subreg_w}}} \implies$ $\warblrecompile{\subreg_w}(\strof{\inp},\idx{\inp}) = \towarblre{\result}$. \end{theorem} \begin{proof} \Autoref{thm:pikevm_trc} is proved by induction over the derivation of $\pikevmstar{\pvsinit{\inp}}{\pvsfinal{\result}}{\compilation{\subreg}}$, applying \Autoref{thm:pikevm} at each step.
 Our final \Autoref{thm:pikevm_final} then follows from previous results.
-From \Autoref{thm:pikevm_trc}, we know that each execution of the PikeVM algorithm on a regex and an input corresponds to an execution of the PikeTree algorithm on the corresponding boolean tree.
-From \Autoref{thm:boolean}, we know that this corresponding boolean tree is the backtracking tree of that regex and that input.
+From \Autoref{thm:pikevm_trc}, we know that each execution of the PikeVM algorithm on a regex and an input corresponds to an execution of the PikeTree algorithm on the corresponding Boolean tree.
+From \Autoref{thm:boolean}, we know that this corresponding Boolean tree is the backtracking tree of that regex and that input.
 From Theorems~\ref{thm:piketree} and~\ref{thm:piketree_init}, we know that each result of the PikeTree algorithm corresponds to the first accepting branch of that tree.
 Finally, from \Autoref{thm:warblre_equiv}, we know that this first accepting branch is precisely the result defined by the ECMAScript standard. \end{proof}

-Despite the PikeVM algorithm having been used widely for decades, this is the first time that it has been formally verified.
+Despite the PikeVM algorithm having been used widely for decades, this is the first time that it has been formally proved to return the top priority result according to backtracking semantics.
 Reasoning on backtracking trees greatly facilitates the proof as it enables simple ways to express crucial properties.
 For instance, proving the correctness of skipping branches would be much harder to prove directly on the PikeVM algorithm: two executions of the same bytecode instruction might yield completely different results when the $\seen$ set is different.